 As Gen. King left to negotiate the surrender, he went through the area held by B Company and spoke to the men.
 He said to them, “Boys.
 I’m going to get us the best deal I can.
 When you get home, don’t ever let anyone say to you, you surrendered.
 I was the one who surrendered.”

 Gen. King with his two aides, Maj.
 Wade R. Cothran and Captain Achille C. Tisdelle Jr. got into a jeep carrying a large white flag.
 They were followed by another jeep – also flying another large white flag – with Col. Collier and Maj.
 Hurt in it.
 As the jeeps made their way north they were strafed and small bombs were dropped by a Japanese plane.
 The drivers of both jeeps and the jeeps were provided by the tank group and both men managed to avoid the bullets.
 The strafing ended when a Japanese reconnaissance plane ordered the fighter pilot to stop strafing.

-It was at the end of May or in early June that his family received a message from the War Department:
+It was at the end of May when his family received a message from the War Department: